The best free PC backup software

 3. AOMEI Backupper Standard

-An easy, wizard-based system for creating images and file backups
+AOMEI offers a wizard-based system for creating images and file backups.
+Good for beginners

 AOMEI Backupper Standard includes a simple wizard that makes creating images straightforward, even for complete beginners.
 It suggests which drives to back up and where to store the resulting image – whether it's a local drive, an optical disc or network attached storage.
 Give the image a name (ideally including the date) so you can find it easily later, create a schedule so the process is repeated at regular intervals, and click 'Start backup'.